 About Krieger + Associates

-Krieger + Associates Architects is an award-winning, Philadelphia-area firm.
-Located in nearby Paoli, Pennsylvania, the firm has provided architectural and planning services to residential, institutional, and commercial clients for over two decades, since its creation in 1992.
-The firm has accumulated a long list of plaudits, including the Design Award of Honor, PA Council of Society of American Registered Architects in 2013, the Chrysalis National Award in 2014, the Professional Award of Honor from the Society of American Registered Architects in 2013, and listed as “Best of the Best” by Professional Remodeler Magazine in 2009.
+Krieger + Associates Architects is an award-winning architectural and planning firm that services residential, institutional, and commercial clients for over two decades.
+The firm has accumulated a long list of accolades including a 2017 Chrysalis Award for best addition, a 2014 Chrysalis National Award, and a 2013 Professional Award of Honor from the Society of American Registered Architects.
 Krieger + Associates is led by President and Principal Jeffrey F. Krieger, AIA, LEED AP.
 Krieger brings over three decades of architectural practice to the group.
 Prior to founding the firm in 1992, Krieger worked at Venturi, Scott Brown and Associates in Philadelphia.
 He has been a registered architect since 1985 and has taught architectural design studios at Drexel University for 25 years.
 He’s also a member of the Pennsylvania Society of Architects and the Philadelphia Chapter of the AIA.

-Krieger + Associates were the architects behind the new Comcast Offices at 4400 Wayne Avenue.
-The building features a warehouse, office, and payment center facility, located adjacent to Roosevelt Boulevard in the Germantown section of Philadelphia.
-The firm collaborated with Delran Builders to construct a 10.5-square-foot warehouse addition and to renovate the existing 16k-square-foot, two-story office space, without shutting down the facility’s 24-hour operations.
-The warehouse addition includes a 50-foot, clear-span space, constructed of split-faced concrete masonry with a translucent panel system above that allows natural light to permeate the space.
-Krieger + Associates also helped develop the Industrial Investments Offices in nearby Blue Bell, Pennsylvania at 532 Township Line Road.
-The firm designed an all-new, 4,200-square-foot office suite, with an inviting lobby, four private corner offices, an open administrative area, conference rooms, a kitchenette, and rest rooms.
-The new cherry millwork is complemented by liberal use of interior windows throughout the office space, providing natural lighting in the hallways and interior rooms.
+Krieger + Associates were the architects behind the new Comcast Offices in different locations.
+The Comcast Wayne Avenue office features a warehouse, office, and payment center facility, located adjacent to Roosevelt Boulevard in the Germantown section of Philadelphia.
+For its Comcast South 18th Street Office, the firm collaborated with Delran Builders to construct a 10.5-square foot warehouse addition and renovate the existing 16,000-square foot office space without shutting down the facility’s 24-hour operations.
+The warehouse addition includes a 50-foot clear-span space constructed of split-faced concrete masonry with a translucent panel system above that allows natural light to permeate the space.
+Krieger + Associates also helped develop the Industrial Investments Offices at 532 Township Line Road.
+The firm designed a new 4,200-square foot office suite with an inviting lobby, four private corner offices, an open administrative area, conference rooms, a kitchenette, and restrooms.
+The new cherry millwork is complemented by the liberal use of interior windows throughout the office space, providing natural lighting in the hallways and interior rooms.

 Established in 1982, Cecil Baker + Partners is an architecture firm that offers feasibility studies, programming, design of new structures, adaptive reuse of existing structures, and interior design.
-The firm has been recognized by The American Institute of Architects, Progressive Architecture, Architectural Record, and the U.S. Department of Housing and Urban Development.
-They have had their work published across the United States, Europe, Japan, and South America.
-Recent awards include Building Excellence Awards from American Builders Quarterly, the Residential Architect Magazine Hall of Fame 2008 Leadership Award, and the Friends of Pennsylvania Commonwealth Gold Award.
-The firm is led by Principal Cecil Baker, who was born and raised in Argentina before coming to the United States in 1959 to attend Williams College, before going on to get his Master of Architecture degree, studying under Louis Kahn, at the University of Pennsylvania.
-In 2012, Baker was appointed by the mayor of Philadelphia to serve on the City Planning Commission’s Civic Design Review Committee.
+The firm has received awards from the AIA, American Builders Quarterly, William Penn Awards of Excellence, and the U.S. Department of Housing and Urban Development.
+Moreover, its works have been published across the United States, Europe, Japan, and South America.
+The firm is led by Principal Cecil Baker, who was born and raised in Argentina before coming to the United States in 1959 to study architecture at Williams College.
+He has decades of experience and he has received more than 50 regional and national awards for his work.
 Baker is also a past board member and vice president of the Philadelphia Chapter of the AIA.
-He has been a regional representative on the national AIA’s Standing Committee on Housing.
-He has taught at the University of Pennsylvania and Drexel University and lectured at other institutions of higher learning.
+He was also the regional representative to AIA’s Standing Committee on Housing.

-Looking to move from their previous home that was outdated and too small, Fretz Corporation came to Cecil Baker + Partners to create their new office space.
-Through their work together, the new Fretz Corporate Headquarters and Sub-Zero and Wolf Showroom at the Philadelphia Navy Yard was built at 4050 South 26th Street.
-Raw space measuring 23.5k square feet was converted into an office with modern amenities and unique quirks.
+Looking to move out of its outdated offices, Fretz Corporation came to Cecil Baker and Partners to create their new headquarters.
+The Fretz Corporate Headquarters relocated to the same building as the Sub-Zero and Wolf Showroom at Philadelphia Navy Yard.
+Despite sharing offices, there were still 23,500 square feet of office space that the firm filled with modern amenities and unique quirks.
 A restrained minimalist passage creates a procession through a gallery-like setting that fully shows off a series of high-end appliances.
 Surrounding this passageway are unique “Kitchen Vignettes” that display Fretz’s products.
-Cecil Baker + Partners worked to create displays that feature a renowned local, national, or international kitchen manufacturer and show off the appliances in the context of a specific lifestyle and aesthetic.
+Cecil Baker & Partners designed a space that can display renowned local, national, or international kitchen manufacturers and show off the appliances in the context of a specific lifestyle and aesthetic.
 The offices also include a training room and a state-of-the-art studio kitchen, which offers live cooking presentations that demonstrate the appliances in use.
-The space has proved to be a great resource to the design community and end users on a daily basis, as well as for hosting significant gatherings.
+The space has proved to be a great resource to the design community and end-users on a daily basis, as well as for hosting significant gatherings.

-For their client Vius in 2012, Boxwood Architects worked to create the office space for The Paper Box Factory at 1639 N Hancock St. The 1,300-square-foot office design for the web design and development company included a new conference room within a heavy timber truss space.
+In 2012, Boxwood Architects designed the Vius office located at 1639 N Hancock Street.
+The 1,300-square-foot office design for the web design and development company included a new conference room within a heavy timber truss space.
 An industrial aesthetic complements the offices, while various hues of green were used as an accent color for the interior of the conference room to reinforce the company’s brand image.
-Boxwood also worked on the office building and office spaces at 990 Spring Garden in Philadelphia, known just as “990.”
-The seven-story, 160k-square-foot industrial building in the heart of the Spring Arts District included work on the lobby, storefront, and steel marquee.
-Boxwood also designed the ground floor retail offices, restaurant spaces, creative workspaces, and the full-floor offices on the higher floors.
+Boxwood also worked on the 990 office building in Spring Garden in Philadelphia.
+The seven-story, 160,000-square foot industrial building included work on the lobby, storefront, and steel marquee.
+Boxwood also designed the ground floor retail offices, restaurant spaces, creative workspaces, and the full-floor offices on higher floors.
 Some of those clients include the Roy Pitz Brew Pub and The Lucky Well BBQ on the ground floor, and they are currently designing The Lucky Well BBQ restaurant.